 Fairleigh Dickinson University’s B.A. in Individualized Studies (BAIS) program offers a variety of ways to meet university requirements for an undergraduate degree grounded in the liberal arts.
-In addition to completing a traditional four year program, the BAIS Hospitality Tourism Management program is also ideal for the student that brings a variety of traditional course work completed over a period of years at a number of institutions and a history of work and life experiences that can be equated with credit-bearing courses.
+In addition to completing a traditional four year program, the BAIS Hospitality and Tourism Management program is also ideal for the student who brings a variety of traditional course work completed over a period of years at a number of institutions and a history of work and life experiences that can be equated with credit-bearing courses.

 Fairleigh Dickinson University’s B.A. in Individualized Studies degree requires a completion of 120 credits.
 Through Pathway programs with partner colleges and transfer credit options, our program allows you to earn your bachelor’s degree faster than you ever thought possible by offering:

 - Small classes taught by academic and industry professionals

 - Field trips and International study abroad experiences for students that are interested

 - Generous transfer credit policies for previously earned college credits graduates

 - Practical work experience opportunities